princefishthrower/chrisfrew.in/src/content/blog/i-quit-learning-programming-and-being-a-creative/index.md

 Sorry if I've offended you in this post, but there's even better news:

-this is an April fool's post. :joy:
+this is an April fool's post. 😂

 Oh, it's also my birthday (NOT an April fools joke = trust me I've heard that one just a few times :wink:).

 I'm 27.
-And old. :skull:
+And old. ☠️

-:beer: Cheers!
+🍺 Cheers!

 -Chris